Dreaming381/Latios-Framework-Documentation/Transforms/QVVS Transforms Baking.md

 ## Tags

 There are three optional transform components that can be added to an entity:
-`TickStartingTransform`, `PreviousTickStartingTransform`, and
-`CopyParentWorldTransformTag`.
+`PreviousTransform`, `TwoAgoTransform`, and `CopyParentWorldTransformTag`.
 All three components can be added using the [Request Any Reactive Pattern](../Level%20Up%20Your%20ECS/Baking%20Systems%20Recipes/Part%202%20-%20Request%20Any%20Reactive%20Pattern.md) inside a baker.
-Adding a `CopyParentWorldTransformTag` inside a baker could be done as follows:
+Adding a `CopyParentWorldTransformTag` inside a baker may be done as follows:

 ```csharp